JakobDeutloff/Publication-Return-Periods/README.md

-# ReturnPeriods
+## README

-Contains all the code used for the MetOffice climate data hackathon on estimating return periods of extreme weather events in real-time.
+This repository contains all the coding that is done for the return periods publication.
-A detailed description of the whole project can be found under: https://docs.google.com/document/d/1ocDuQWdPbRrBUg4udG5B84PQWHvSRWDzzbtRQMsSQQ8/edit

-## Folder Structure

-### ERA5_rainfall
-Contains the raw data of February 2020 rainfall and calculated return periods, not used in the visualisation.

-### ForecastData
-Contains the link to the dropbox with the raw data, the processed data used for the visualisation and the scripts to create the processed data.

-### Return_Periods_ERA5
-Contains the raw data of the ERA5 rainfall return periods and the regridded data together with the scripts to produce it.

-### Visualisation
-Contains the scripts used for the visualisation.
+The data folder is not cntained in the repository since some of the datasets are bigger than 1GB.
+The data can be accessed via OneDrive [here](https://1drv.ms/u/s!AlGyfgaXhHibhMY_ArvfTsbR_Edcag?e=GcWM3r).
+To use the data with the scripts, we recommend downloading it to your local machine.